TheoFEM-TUM/FLOW-OTTER/README.md

 <br>

 `Flow-Otter` is a Python- and Julia-based workflow framework for automating large-scale, multi-step computational pipelines for materials simulations.

-The code package enables efficient computation of optoelectronic properties by constructing electronic Hamiltonian (HAMSTER and empirical tight-binding) from molecular dynamics trajectories (LAMMPS, including machine-learning approaches).
+The framework enables efficient computation of optoelectronic properties by constructing electronic Hamiltonian (HAMSTER and empirical tight-binding) from molecular dynamics trajectories (LAMMPS, including machine-learning approaches).
 `Flow-Otter` automates simulation pipelines using [PerQueue](https://gitlab.com/asm-dtu/perqueue), providing structured input/output organization and pre- and post-processing with built-in validation and sanity checks.

 This code package was originally developed by Frederik Vonhoff and is a collaborative effort between TUM (Prof. D. A. Egger) and DTU (Prof. I. E. Castelli).